iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Nesterov Type Acceleration via Proximal Point Method Part II.md

 $$

----
-### **PPM Analysis**

-We derive some of the Nesterov accelerated gradient variants using PPM as a tool for interpretations.

 #### **Definition 2.1 | Two Ways PPM**
 > Let $f$ be convex and differentiable with Lipschitz gradient, define $l_f(x; y) = f(y) + \langle \nabla f(y), y - x\rangle$ to be a linearization of $f$ at $y$.
 > for all $x_0 \in \R^n$, and let $y_0 = x_0$, define the following variants of PPM for function $f$.